According to ad veteran Luke Sullivan, the role of every sales pitch is to sell the merchandise.

 Do you want to make your benefits the main attraction?

-Selling your product is your main objective, and you need clients to invest in your offer.
-Using gimmicks can be interesting, but not necessarily translate into tangible sales.
+Selling your product is the main objective.
+That and you need clients to invest in your offer.
+Using gimmicks can be interesting, but these do not necessarily translate into tangible sales.

 To make the most out of your presentation ideas, get in touch with a presentation professional to take your ideas further.